cwirving/zip-to-object/README.md

 ### Bun

-Install the package:

 ```
 bunx jsr add @scroogieboy/zip-to-object
 ```

-Usage is the same as with Deno.

 ### Node.js

-Install the package:

 ```
 npx jsr add @scroogieboy/zip-to-object
 ```

-This is an ESM-only package, so -- as per the
-[JSR documentation](https://jsr.io/docs/with/node), this means that the consuming project must be an ESM project (`"type": "module"` in the project's `package.json` ).
+**Note:** This is an ESM-only package, so -- as per the [JSR documentation](https://jsr.io/docs/with/node), this means that the consuming project must be an ESM project (`"type": "module"` in the project's `package.json` ).

-##
+## Limitations

+The zip file loader only decodes textual contents in UTF-8 encoding.
+Don't try to read old MS-DOS zip files with this!